We are searching for

 Stretching a tire is a dangerous activity that makes the tire less reliable and can put you in danger as you drive around.

-How Do You Stretch Tires?
+How To Stretch Tires?

 These daring individuals begin by using the tire spoons to mount the tire on the wheel.
 By slowly working around the tire, they are able to get it over the lip and position it between the lip on either side of the wheel.
 Once the tire is mounted, it's time to begin seating the tire and creating the stretch.